-PROJECTED ACCOMPLISHMENTS: The State estimates that up to 100 bridges can be repaired or replaced.
+PROJECTED ACCOMPLISHMENTS: The State estimates that up to 130 bridges can be repaired or replaced.

-GRANT LIMIT: \$30,000 per bridge
+GRANT LIMIT: \$30,000 per primary residence access

 START DATE: The State anticipates the launch of the Bridge Home Program during the third quarter of 2017.